e271828e/Flight.jl/docs/notes/design/framework_design.md

   panel reuse (§12.5) — prompted by asking how the filter's panel survives the filter becoming an embedded component with `u_cmd` driven by another component (the `Cessna172Xv0` → `Xv1` throttle situation).
+- **v0.6 note**: under slot exclusivity (§12.3) the contested-`u_cmd` scenario
+  itself becomes an attach-time error — the drag-against-the-stream phase can no longer arise.
+The test's verdicts on cell *shapes* (atomicity, coalescing, pause behavior, the peek rule) stand; only the conflict-precedence findings are superseded.

+### 14.4 The interactive C172X demo: the periphery under load (v0.6)

+The full-fidelity successor to §14.3, against the real deployment:
+`generic_simulation()` (`FlightApps/demos/c172_demos.jl`) —
+`SimpleWorld(Cessna172Xv1, SimpleAtmosphere, HorizontalTerrain)`, GUI, joysticks, an XPlane12 output device, ground/trim init, paced run, post-run plots.
+Method:
+FlightCore's mechanisms are reference *behavior*, not requirements — the question is whether the new machinery expresses the experience (move stick, plane banks), never how to reproduce `assign_input!`.
+Inventory of the complete interactive surface, with each item's home:

+- **Streamed commands** (`throttle_axis`, `elevator/aileron/rudder_axis`): today
+  written by joystick mappings after shaping *and* by GUI sliders on the same fields.
+Every dual-writer field in the demo is this pattern — a stream shadowed by a mirror, where simultaneous live writing is a bug.
+This adjudicated slot exclusivity (§12.3): claim/disable covers every case found; none needs two concurrent writers.
+- **Edge-driven increments** (trim offsets ±5e-3 per hat release, flaps ±⅓ per button release): today `+=` deltas executed *inside the mappings*, accumulating in model `u` — the levels-never-deltas violation, live in the codebase.
+  Becomes: devices stage monotonic press counters; accumulator state lives in the model (avionics discrete state).
+- **The shaping stack**: exp curves and deadzones (defined in the aircraft variant module, duplicated *verbatim* across the T16000M and Gladiator mappings — the duplication smell), plus the `q_ref = q_sf · axis` fan-out.
+It decomposes into device conditioning (device truth), feel curves (deployment preference) and command semantics (FCS design); the face contract splits it — conditioning upstream as mapping data, semantics in-model (§12.3).
+- **Mode engage** (`mode_req` + setpoint capture from current measurements — the
+  GUI handler does `u.EAS_ref = EAS` read from `vehicle.y`): the one place the GUI composes writes from model state.
+Open fork: GUI peek-batch (§12.5 supports it as-is) vs. capture-on-engage latched inside the control laws (uniform across all writers, but moves behavior into the FCS).
+- **Vehicle-direct and environment tunables** (engine start/stop/mixture, payload masses, terrain surface enum, sea-level T/p, wind NED): ordinary component inputs exported to root faces; GUI as sole unclaimed writer via §12.5; no machinery.
+The interactive surface is *not* one thing: pilot commands cluster under a prefix; environment knobs stay with their components' panels.
+- **The Xv1 actuator sliders**: FlightCore's dead sliders; resolved read-only by §12.5.
+No action.
+- **Outbound** (XPlane12: control-surface angles, nose-wheel steering, prop speed/phase, pose, `t`): a snapshot-consuming device, pure `map_output` on the device task (§12.2).
+No friction found.
+- **Init/trim, pause/pace, post-run plots**: stopped-sim services (§16), control
+  plane (§12.6), log/trace (§12.2–§12.3).

+**Architectures examined here and rejected** (the v0.6 periphery decisions were forced by this cast):

+- **Devices as components** (a `T16000M` component wrapping SDL): replay stops being same-build (the trace doctrine's strongest property — same type, same schedule, staging fed from the recording); the GUI is irreducibly a staging device, so inbound uniformity is unreachable anyway (two mechanisms instead of one); device lifecycle would duplicate §12.9 in component vocabulary; and the drain stops being the single audit point for external data.
+The salvage: the *knowledge* half (a device model's semantics) is expressible as an ordinary in-model component wherever wanted; only the wall-clock pump stays outside.
+In an interactive, paced world the scheme is internally consistent (frame-top hardware sampling is well-defined) — the rejection rests on the invariants above, not on the §12.10 clock criterion.
+- **A root-level `PilotInterface` cockpit component** assembling `pilot_commands` beside the physical models: its claimed jobs dissolved one by one — struct assembly happens in-model downstream of scalar faces (any component can gather and bundle), curves became mapping data, widget arbitration is §12.5 + exclusivity, and the stateful residue (accumulators, capture-on-engage) fits the avionics, where FBW stick shaping arguably belongs.
+What remained was a component with no natural place — a cockpit artifact sitting beside aircraft/terrain/atmosphere in `World` misstates the composition.
+- **Bundled command faces** (`pilot_inputs` as one struct port): kills per-field claiming, liveness and trace provenance — the port is the periphery's atomic unit (§4.3 write-side corollary).
+The routing convenience the bundle bought in FlightCore's argument-threading world is provided here by the namespace prefix and `faces` (§13.8); the struct reappears legitimately downstream, assembled in-model by a single producer.

+Open items feeding the next pass: the capture-on-engage home; root-slot initial values (§12.3); the `q_sf` home (mapping entry vs. avionics-internal).
+The demo walkthroughs (script line by line; one frame each for stick motion, GUI edits, mode engage, pause, shutdown, post-run extraction) follow in the next revision.

 ---